hisptz/idashboard/README.md

 ```
 We have provided `proxy-config.example.json` file as an example, make a copy and rename to `proxy-config.json`

+## Code documentation

+To automatically generate documentation for the codes, run `npm run docs`, this will generate documentation pages and put them in documentation folder.

+To view the documentation locally go to `http://localhost:8080`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.